-Insurance, fuel, preventive maintenance and repairs are generally accepted as standard operating costs for fleets.
-What about avoidable violations like unsecured load fines?
-Most fleet managers agree that vehicle issued violations present a costly, burdensome problem that use valuable resources and are avoidable.
+Insurance, fuel, preventive maintenance and repairs are generally accepted as standard operating costs for fleets... but what about avoidable violations like unsecured load fines?
+Most fleet managers agree that vehicle issued violations present a costly, burdensome, problem that use valuable resources and are avoidable.

 In today’s company culture of pro-safety, violation-related issues are becoming a more visible discussion topic in the fleet world.
 Unsecured load violations are on the rise, driven in large part by the Department of Transportation (DOT).
 This overview seeks to provide fleet managers with an understanding of the trends in unsecured load related traffic violations, as well as opportunities for saving money and reducing risk in dealing with these violations.